Open Your Heart (M People song): Live performances

-The video for "Open Your Heart" was later published by Vevo on YouTube in October 2009.

 Other promotion

 With two dance singles lifted off Bizarre Fruit and a European Tour beckoning, M People were nominated for the category Best British Dance Act at the 1995 Brit Awards for the second time.
 They won.
 They also performed with Best UK Male Artist winner Sting on his classic "If You Love Somebody Set Them Free".
 The band went on to promote the album in Switzerland, Denmark, Holland, Italy, Norway and Greece as well as Sweden and Germany for three months.